huertatipografica/HTLetterspacer/README.md

 ### Change Log

+Version 1.20
+- Improve code simplicity and syntax by Nikolaus and Georg
+- Add Glyphs 3 compatibility
+- Improve diagonize and drawing calculations
+- Fix bugs with reference zones
+- Improve performance with less measurements

 Version 1.10
 - Copy parameters to clipboard (thanks mekkablue)
 - Robofab no longer required for drawing _areas